Personalized ads on Pinterest

 To help you see the type of ads you’re more likely to be interested in, some of the companies that advertise on Pinterest use info about your off-Pinterest activity to personalize the ads you see.

 - They might share a list of customer email addresses with us.
 And if their customers are on Pinterest, we can show them more relevant Promoted Pins.

 - They can use a Pinterest tag on their website to help us understand who’s visited or made purchases on their site.
 We can use that info to show ads to the right people on Pinterest.
 For instance, this way you might get an ad for a pair of shoes you checked out, but didn’t buy.

 Not into the idea of seeing ads on Pinterest that were personalized using this kind of info?
 Go to your account settings and set the “Use info from our ad partners” tab to “No.” You’ll still see ads on Pinterest, but they won’t be personalized using info from our partners.

-Many advertising services collect and use data from your web and mobile app activity to help show ads that are more targeted to your interests.
-Here are a couple more things you can do to control how your data is used:
+Many advertising services collect and use data from your web and mobile app activity both on and off Pinterest to help show you ads that are more targeted to your interests.

 iOS and Android devices have a resettable advertising identifier that companies can use to target ads based on the apps you use.
 Both iOS and Android devices allow you to opt out of the use of this identifier for purposes of showing you targeted ads: